 Echinacea is a gorgeous pink flower and card-carrying member of the daisy family.
 Echinacea has long been used by Native Americans as a means of treating everything from wounds to snake bites and infections.
 The plant also works to promote healthy cell growth, is rich in antioxidants, and may help boost the immune system by increasing white blood cell count.
 Drink echinacea tea or take a capsule if you’re feeling a little under the weather.

-If you do come down with the flu or want to cheer up an ailing friend, get some flowers delivered.
-We’ve got plenty of blooms perfect for brightening your mood.
+If you do come down with the flu or want to cheer up an ailing friend, get some winter flowers delivered.
+We’ve got plenty of bouquets for sale during the holidays, perfect for brightening your mood.
 Hey, if you’re stuck inside for days on end, you might as well spruce up your surroundings, right?Shop All